 The Vermont Forest Products Program is working to create and retain quality jobs, open additional markets for locally produced forest products, and improve economic development in the forest products industry.

-The Vermont Sustainable Jobs Fund launched the Vermont Forest Products Program in 2016 to help support and promote Vermont’s forest products industry through the development of value chain investment strategies to improve market opportunities for the industry.
+The Vermont Sustainable Jobs Fund launched the Vermont Forest Products Program in 2016 to help support and promote Vermont’s forest products industry through the development of supply chain investment strategies to improve market opportunities for the industry.
 The program is a collaborative partnership between the Vermont Sustainable Jobs Fund, the Vermont Working Lands Enterprise Initiative, and the Northern Forest Center.

 The Vermont Forest Industry Network tackles initiatives that no single business or organization could tackle alone.
 It brings together industry professionals and trade association partners throughout the state, including the Vermont Forest Products Association, the Vermont Wood Works Council, Vermont Woodlands Association, Renewable Energy Vermont, and others to encourage more collaboration and stronger relationships throughout the industry.
 The Vermont Forest Industry Network is working to advance the recommendations made by the Forest Sector Systems Analysis, including helping to promote new and existing markets for sustainable Vermont wood products, from high quality furniture to construction material to thermal biomass products such as chips and pellets.